Radiofrequency ablation

 Treatment

-Radiofrequency ablation that uses heat generated at a high frequency removes diseased tissue while leaving healthy tissue unaffected.
+Radiofrequency ablation uses heat generated at a high frequency and removes diseased tissue while leaving healthy tissue unaffected.

-Because you'll receive a sedative and a painkiller (analgesic), you should feel no pain, and you won't remember the procedure.
-You'll lie on your left side.
+You'll receive a sedative and painkiller (analgesic) and should feel no pain.
+You most likely won’t remember the procedure.
+During the procedure, you'll lie on your left side.
 A local anesthetic may be sprayed into your mouth to prevent you from coughing or gagging when the endoscope is inserted.
 A mouth guard will be inserted to protect your teeth and the endoscope.
 Dentures must be removed.

 After treatment is performed